Trooped/Defensive_Systems_Programming_Final_Project/README.md

 ## General Information
  - The server is a stateless server.
 Each request is handled individually, with no request relying on data from an earlier session data between requests
  - The server is multi-client, by using selector module, and is non-blocking
+ - The server will run on default on LOCALHOST - 127.0.0.1 (can modify it in the HOST constant in the Server class) and the port will be read from the "myport.info" file.
  - The server's version is 2, and it's working with an SQLite 3 database to store clients and messages
 ## Server Requirements
  - Python 3.12 and above is required